ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

 #.
 Follow the step 1 and 2 described in :ref:`install_toolkit_console_ui`.

 #.
-Open a python console in the corresponding virtual environment:
+Open a Python console in the corresponding virtual environment:

     .. code:: bash